smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/_index.md

 ---
-title: SageMaker Studio
+title: "Introduction"
-weight: "5"
+weight: 5
 chapter: true
+draft: false
 ---

 # Sagemaker and Step Functions

 In this workshop you will explore the development cycle of machine learning model on AWS.
 In the first part, you will find a sample project fully developed in an ml.m4.4xlarge SageMaker notebook instance.
 On purpose, the notebooks are divided in different stages